justtheimpaler/highfive/README.md

 Most of the time the java types automatically selected by this tool are adequate and stable for hashing.
 However, there are some exceptions, particularly for database or database types that are old or badly defined.

+See [Appendix A - Supported Data Types](#appendix-a---supported-data-types) for the specific data types supported in each database.

 #### Examples

 For example, the `DATE` type in the Oracle database seems to imply that it stores dates without time, but in fact it stores both.
-By default, this tool reads this data as `LocalDateTime` to preserve the time component of it.
+By default, this tool reads this data as `localdatetime` to preserve the time component of it.
 However, when the data is migrated maybe only the date part ends up making it through to the other database; for verification purposes that would require you to compare them as plain dates.
-Therefore, if you wanted to read `DATE` columns just as `LocalDate` (discarding the time component) you could do so by adding a rule in the form `<database-type>:<java-type>`; in this case this rule can look like:
+Therefore, if you wanted to read `DATE` columns just as `localdate` (discarding the time component) you could do so by adding a rule in the form `<database-type>:<java-type>`; in this case this rule can look like:

 ```bash
   <datasource>.type.rules=date:localdate